cugos/cugos.github.com/meetings/_posts/2015-08-19-cugos_monthly.markdown

 Suggestions:
  Try not to use hexbins for very large areas
  Tailor your bins to your projection
+ Sarah's going to publish an article about how to calculate the threshold for distortion

+It's easier to say if you can say "mathematically it's not that wrong" which doesn't deal with human perception.

+Always bin in Ecuador and Northern Africa.
+Single state is probably fine.
+Bin away.

 *Watch for live updates during the meeting.*